teleporthq/teleport-documentation/uidl/structure.md

 #### Component element with dependencies

-Simply adding primitive elements like containers and images is not enough to build more complex visual user interfaces.
+Adding primitive elements like containers and images is not enough to build more complex visual user interfaces.
 Sometimes we might want to rely on a third party package for a specific component, or we want to define the components ourselves and reuse them in multple place.

 In order to do so we have the **dependency** key option which will allow us to specify what import statements need to appear in the component that uses instances of a given element.